 \section{Main results}

-In this section we state the main results of this paper.
-Note that while they are formulated in terms of the error terms $\Delta_\vartheta(x,y,q,a)$ they can easily be modified into other twisted Chebyshev functions by \mbox{Lemmas \ref{lemma: psi to vartheta}, \ref{lemma: S as lin comb of psi} \& \ref{lemma: int psi to chi}.} This is particularly relevant for applications to e.g. the circle method, as the error terms $\Delta_\vartheta(x,y,a/q)$ (see \ref{it: additive}) typically have an extra factor of $\sqrt{q}$ from the associated Gauss sums.
+Note that while the results of this paper are formulated in terms of the error terms $\Delta_\pi(x,y,q,a)$ they can easily be modified into the error terms of other twisted prime counting functions by \mbox{Lemmas \ref{lemma: psi to vartheta}--\ref{lemma: int psi to chi}.} This is particularly relevant for applications to e.g. the circle method, as the error terms $\Delta_\pi(x,y,a/q)$ (see \ref{it: additive}) typically have an extra factor of $\sqrt{q}$ from the associated Gauss sums.